 Special licence application forms

-Allows you to sell or supply alcohol for consumption on a building premises or conveyance:
+Allows you to sell or supply alcohol for consumption on a building premise or conveyance:

 - night club